GBert/misc/stm32-slcan/README.md

 Flashing Serial
 ---------------
-using SWD interface with st-flash or serial loader stm32-flash (does USART2 also work for STM32F103 ?)
+using SWD interface with st-flash or serial loader stm32-flash (works only with USART1)

 ```
 /* USART1 GPIO */